jcobo88/packet-tracer-networking-lab/README.md

 ROUTER01 remained in Area 0 while ROUTER02's transit network was temporarily moved into Area 1.

-The physical connection and IP connectivity were still available, but the OSPF adjacency disappeared.
+The physical connection and IP addressing remained available, but the OSPF adjacency disappeared.

 As a result, OSPF-learned remote routes disappeared from ROUTER01's routing table.